aimagelab/HWD/README.md

 Detailed instructions for generating styled handwritten text will be added in a future update.

 # Evaluation
-This section describes how to evaluate the quality of styled handwritten text generation using various metrics.
+This section describes how to evaluate the quality of styled handwritten text generation using various scores.

 ## Dataset
 Organize your data in the following folder structure: